 Identify a Target Market

-Once an audience has been established, you need to conduct a market analysis — research to determine how big the market is, how saturated it is and if there is room for you to add your product or service to the mix.
-This guide to conducting marketing research is a great place to start.
+Once an audience has been established, you need to conduct market analysis to determine how big the market is, how saturated it is with competitors, and if there's room for your product or service.

-It can also be helpful to create a test segment of your target market and conduct a focus group or a survey to discover more about who they are and what they want.
+It's helpful to create a test segment of your target market and conduct a focus group or a survey to discover more about who they are and what they want.
 This can help you decide if it makes sense to test launch your business within a smaller, niche segment of your intended market.

 Research the Competition